AliceO2Group/AliceO2/Detectors/MUON/MCH/Workflow/README.md

 `o2-mch-tracks-to-tracks-workflow`

-Take as input the list of MCH tracks ([TrackMCH](../../../../DataFormats/Detectors/MUON/MCH/include/DataFormatsMCH/TrackMCH.h)) and the list of associated clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)) of the current event with the data description "TRACKSIN" and "TRACKCLUSTERSIN", respectively, and send the list of refitted MCH tracks ([TrackMCH](../../../../DataFormats/Detectors/MUON/MCH/include/DataFormatsMCH/TrackMCH.h)) and the list of associated clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)) in two separate messages with the data description "TRACKS" and "TRACKCLUSTERS", respectively.
+Take as input the list of all MCH tracks ([TrackMCH](../../../../DataFormats/Detectors/MUON/MCH/include/DataFormatsMCH/TrackMCH.h)) in the current time frame, the list of all associated clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)) and the list of ROF records pointing to the tracks associated to each interaction, with the data description "TRACKSIN", "TRACKCLUSTERSIN" and "TRACKROFSIN", respectively.
+Send the list of all refitted MCH tracks ([TrackMCH](../../../../DataFormats/Detectors/MUON/MCH/include/DataFormatsMCH/TrackMCH.h)) in the time frame, the list of all associated clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)) and the list of ROF records pointing to the tracks associated to each interaction in three separate messages with the data description "TRACKS", "TRACKCLUSTERS" and "TRACKROFS", respectively.

 Options `--l3Current xxx` and `--dipoleCurrent yyy` allow to specify the current in L3 and in the dipole to be used to set the magnetic field.